Skip to Content

 Fornalutx

-• Mid-range – Fornalutx Petit Hotel: this hotel is the most budget-friendly option in Fornalutx.
+This hotel is the most budget-friendly option in Fornalutx.
 Fornalutx Petit Hotel is a small hotel, that’s located in a quiet and peaceful part of town.
 Featuring a swimming pool, free breakfast and stylish rooms, this hotel is a great option.
-Also, we’ve heard the staff are warm and welcoming.

-• Mid-range – Hotel Apartament Sa Tanqueta De Fornalutx: this hotel apartment is likely the best value for money stay in Fornalutx.
+This hotel apartment is likely the best value for money stay in Fornalutx.
 From the room’s balconies, you’ll enjoy superb views of the Tramuntana Mountains.
-Hotel Apartament Sa Tanqueta De Fornalutx also features a shared saltwater outdoor pool and lovely gardens.
-Indeed, you’re guaranteed a wonderful stay at this hotel apartment.
+Hotel Apartament Sa Tanqueta De Fornalutx also features an outdoor pool and gardens.

 Sóller

-• Budget – Casa Margarita: for one of the best budget stays near Cúber, and in the Tramuntana Mountains in Mallorca, we recommend Casa Margarita.
-This charming guesthouse is well located in town.
-We’ve also heard the hosts are lovely.
+For one of the best budget stays near Cúber, and in the Tramuntana Mountains in Mallorca, we recommend Casa Margarita.
+This charming guesthouse is well-located in town and the hosts are lovely.

-• Mid-range – Hostel Sóller: don’t let the name fool you.
-Hostel Sóller is actually a lovely boutique hotel.
+Hostel Sóller is a lovely boutique hotel rather than an actual hostel.
 It features a patio, a bar and also a shared lounge.
 Indeed, you’ll enjoy a comfortable stay at Hostel Sóller.

-• Luxury – Gran Hotel Sóller: if you’re after the best stay in Sóller, look no further than Gran Hotel Sóller.
-This highly-rated hotel features a heated indoor pool, Jacuzzi and steam room.
-By staying here, you’ll have free access to the extensive spa centre.
-Also, you’ll find a superb on-site restaurant, which offers breathtaking mountain views.
+If you’re after the best stay in Sóller, look no further than Gran Hotel Sóller.
+This highly-rated hotel features a heated indoor pool, Jacuzzi, steam room and free access to the spa centre.
+Also, you’ll find a superb on-site restaurant, which offers mountain views.

 Mallorca Hiking Gear Essentials